 Q.21.
 The approach to management to solar energy in India includes:

 (c) Solar photovoltaic cells

 (d) All the above.

-Explanation: Solar photovoltaic cells are silicon cells which convert solar energy failing on them in the form of electricity.
+Explanation: Solar photovoltaic cells are silicon cells that convert solar energy falling on them in the form of electricity.

 Q.22.
 The first workable definition of sustainable development was provided by